griffemi/Skyhealth-Platform/README.md

 ## Getting Started Locally

 1. Clone the repo and install dependencies: `make init` (runs `poetry install --no-root`).
-2. Copy or create a `.env` file if you need to override defaults from `skyhealth.config.Settings` (project IDs, bucket URIs, etc.).
+2. Copy or create a `.env` file if you need to override defaults from `pipelines.config.Settings` (project IDs, bucket URIs, etc.).
 3. List available targets any time with `make help`.
 4. Start the local ClickHouse instance: `make clickhouse-up` (required before publishing data locally).
 5. Spin up the Dagster UI locally: `make dagster-dev`.
-6. Materialize a development partition end-to-end: `make pipeline-dev PARTITION=2024-07-01`.
+6. Materialize a development partition end-to-end through Dagster: `make pipeline-dev PARTITION=2024-07-01`.
+7. Backfill an arbitrary range when you need historical reprocessing: `make dagster-backfill START=2024-06-01 END=2024-06-07`.
-7. Explore the Streamlit dashboard against your dev data: `make streamlit-dev`.
+8. Explore the Streamlit dashboard against your dev data: `make streamlit-dev`.

 `PARTITION` defaults to today's date (`date -I`).
 Override it either by passing `PARTITION=YYYY-MM-DD` when you invoke a target or by exporting it in your shell.